Leah Orr

 Nature Based Work

-I have recently trained in ecopsychology and offer 1-1 support in beautiful woodlands within the Suffolk countryside.
-Nature based work provided a valuable alternative to the traditional concepts of counselling using rooms and indoor space.
-Held in peaceful and beautiful surroundings in the Suffolk countryside, quiet woodlands, that offer the space to sit or walk in Nature, whilst being guided, talking and working through personal difficulties together in the same way counselling sessions usually work. working outdoors offers more to the experience as we are able to draw on nature's resources.
+Having trained in ecopsychology, I offer 1-1 support in beautiful woodlands within the Suffolk countryside.
+Nature based work provides a valuable alternative to the traditional concepts of counselling using rooms and indoor space.
+Held in peaceful and beautiful surroundings that offer space to sit or walk in Nature, whilst being guided, talking and working through personal difficulties together in the same way counselling sessions usually work.
+Working outdoors offers more to the experience as we are able to draw on nature's resources.
 Nature has a capacity to sooth us, growing evidence shows that being in natural spaces is not only beneficial for our wellbeing, has a significant effect on our ability to regulate emotional, and can reduce stress, anxiety and depression.

 I have supported clients through many difficulties that impact on psychological health.
 Although each client I've worked with brings their unique identity and experience in life, common themes have emerged.
 Examples include anxiety, bereavement, suicide, depression (including suicidal ideation) stress management, eating disorders, bullying, addiction, emotional dysregulation, social isolation, self-worth, mental health - including diagnosed conditions, attachment, relationships and trauma.